hafs-community/HAFS/docs/UsersGuide/source/Glossary.rst

    HPSS
       NOAA's High Performance Storage System (HPSS).

+   HYCOM
+      The HYbrid Coordinate Ocean Model (`HYCOM <https://www.hycom.org/>`__) was developed to address known shortcomings in the vertical coordinate scheme of the Miami Isopycnic-Coordinate Ocean Model (MICOM).
+HYCOM is a primitive equation, general circulation model with vertical coordinates that remain isopycnic in the open, stratified ocean.
+However, the isopycnal vertical coordinates smoothly transition to z-coordinates in the weakly stratified upper-ocean mixed layer, to terrain-following sigma coordinates in shallow water regions, and back to z-level coordinates in very shallow water.
+The latter transition prevents layers from becoming too thin where the water is very shallow.
+See the `HYCOM User's Guide <https://www.hycom.org/attachments/063_hycom_users_guide.pdf>`__ for more information on using the model.
+The `HYCOM model code <https://github.com/NOAA-EMC/HYCOM-src>`__ is publicly available on GitHub.

+   Mediator
+      A mediator, sometimes called a coupler, is a software component that includes code for representing component interactions.
+Typical operations include merging data fields, ensuring consistent treatment of coastlines, computing fluxes, and temporal averaging.

+   MOM
+   MOM6
+   Modular Ocean Model
+      MOM6 is the latest generation of the Modular Ocean Model.
+It is numerical model code for simulating the ocean general circulation.
+MOM6 was originally developed by the `Geophysical Fluid Dynamics Laboratory <https://www.gfdl.noaa.gov/mom-ocean-model/>`__.
+Currently, `MOM6 code <https://github.com/mom-ocean/MOM6>`__ and an `extensive suite of test cases <https://github.com/NOAA-GFDL/MOM6-examples/wiki>`__ are available under an open-development software framework.
+Although there are many public forks of MOM6, the `NOAA EMC fork <https://github.com/NOAA-EMC/MOM6>`__ is used in the UFS Weather Model.

+   NCAR
+      The `National Center for Atmospheric Research <https://ncar.ucar.edu/>`__.

    NCEP
       National Centers for Environmental Prediction (NCEP) is an arm of the National Weather Service consisting of nine centers.
 More information can be found at https://www.ncep.noaa.gov.

+   NUOPC
+   National Unified Operational Prediction Capability
+      The `National Unified Operational Prediction Capability <https://earthsystemmodeling.org/nuopc/>`__ is a consortium of Navy, NOAA, and Air Force modelers and their research partners.
+It aims to advance the weather modeling systems used by meteorologists, mission planners, and decision makers.
+NUOPC partners are working toward a common model architecture --- a standard way of building models --- in order to make it easier to collaboratively build modeling systems.

+   NUOPC Layer
+      The :term:`NUOPC` Layer "defines conventions and a set of generic components for building coupled models using the Earth System Modeling Framework (:term:`ESMF`)."
+      NUOPC applications are built on four generic components: driver, model, :term:`mediator`, and connector.
+For more information, visit the `NUOPC website <https://earthsystemmodeling.org/nuopc/>`__.

    NWP
       Numerical Weather Prediction (NWP) takes current observations of weather and processes them with computer models to forecast the future state of the weather.